felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 The working group seeks to develop a mechanism that:

 - can signal that a digital asset enjoys protection under IHL using network interfaces (so that targets using network communication can also present emblems through network communication);
-- parties to a conflict are willing to use (because probing for a digital emblem does not identify a cyber operator as a potential threat actor);
+- parties to a conflict are willing to use (for example, probing for a digital emblem should not identify a cyber operator as a potential threat actor);
-- has design agreement with the necessary legal guardians of the in-scope IHL emblems (so that the working group's produced work can actually be used for its intended purpose);
+- has design agreement with the necessary legal guardians of the in-scope IHL emblems (so that the working group's produced work can actually be used for its intended purpose).

 ## Non-Goals